Start-Games-Open-Source/SGDynamicTextAssets/README.md

 ```

 The cooked directory (`Content/SGDynamicTextAssetsCooked/`) is a generated artifact and should be added to `.gitignore`.

+Soft-referenced assets (`TSoftObjectPtr`, `TSoftClassPtr`) in DTAs are automatically included in cooked builds via the `UE::Cook::FDelegates::ModifyCook` delegate.
+This ensures assets referenced only by DTAs are not silently excluded from packaged builds.

 See [Cook Pipeline](Documentation/Serialization/CookPipeline.md) and [Cook Manifest](Documentation/Serialization/CookManifest.md) for details.
 See [Commandlets](Documentation/Reference/Commandlets.md) for full CLI reference.